-Have you chosen your wedding dress.?There is the well-known saying that you should wear something old, something new, something borrowed and something blue on your wedding day and then you will have a long and happy marriage.
+Have you chosen your wedding dress.?There is the well-known saying that you should wear something old, something new, something borrowed, something blue, a six pence in your shoe on your wedding day and then you will have a long and happy marriage.

 Today I want to look at something old.